MarcelEindhoven/bga-verdant/Design.md

 Not yet implemented

 # Entities
+Entities represent physical objects and their organisation into groups
 ## Decks
 Everything that is randomly drawn is put into a deck, so room cards, plant cards as well as items, 3 decks in total.
 ## Market
+Plant cards, room cards and items.
 ## Home
-Each player has a home
+Each player has a home.
+The home is a 9x5 potential grid that contains the maximum 5x3 card grid.
 ## Storage
 - Each player has an item storage that can contain 1 item.
 During a player's turn, an additional item can be available
 - Each player has a thumb token storage